Global Header

 1. Generic top level domains (gTLDs)

 Generic TLDs are the most common domain extensions.
 These are open to anyone and work well for a wide range of websites.
-You’ll find them on business sites, personal blogs and professional portfolios.
+You’ll find them on business sites, personal sites and professional portfolios.

 Examples: .com, .org, .info, .online